Chibdibs/Chibdibs/README.md

 -->

 # 👋🏽 Hi, I am Nino!
-I am a fullstack Python developer from the US, currently based out of Tokyo, Japan.
+I am a fullstack Python developer and freelancer from the US, currently based out of Tokyo, Japan.
 I am passionate about working with AI, ML, & blockchain technology.
 And building technology that shapes and inspires the future!